Louis-Armand de Lom d'Arce de Lahontan, Baron de Lahontan: King William's War

-During King William's War, De Lahontan submitted several proposals for military fortification and equipment in New France such as a Great Lakes Flotilla for defense against the Iroquois and a line of forts meant for defence along the western frontier, both on behalf of Governor Frontenac in 1692.
+During King William's War, De Lahontan submitted several proposals for military fortification and equipment in New France, such as a Great Lakes flotilla for defense against the Iroquois and a line of forts meant for defense along the western frontier, both on behalf of Governor Frontenac in 1692.
 Further, he led a successful offense against five English frigates of Phipp's invasion fleet in the Gulf of St. Lawrence in 1690 under Frontenac.
 Though his proposal for a Great Lakes flotilla was ultimately rejected on the basis of cost, de Lahontan would be promoted to King's Lieutenant.

-At Placentia, he defended the capital from a siege in 1692.
-On 13 December 1692 following a conflict with the governor of Placentia (Newfoundland), Jacques-François de Monbeton de Brouillan, de Lahontan decided to abandon his office and New France altogether.
+At Placentia, Newfoundland, he defended the capital from a siege in 1692.
+On 13 December 1692, following a conflict with the governor of Placentia, Jacques-François de Monbeton de Brouillan, de Lahontan decided to abandon his office and New France altogether.

 He deserted and took ship for Viana, Portugal.
 Deprived of his inheritance and unable to return to France, he eventually arrived in Amsterdam on 14 April.
-During an unknown period of time in Saragossa, Spain, until at least 1696, de Lahontan recorded his memoirs for the English government explaining how and why they should take French controlled Canada.
+During an unknown period of time in Zaragoza, Spain, until at least 1696, de Lahontan recorded his memoirs for the English government explaining how and why they should take French-controlled Canada.

 Author

-Upon return to Amsterdam in 1703 he published his three most famous works: Nouveaux Voyages dans l’Amerique Septentrionale, Memoires de l’Amerique Septentrionale, and Supplement aux Voyages ou Dialogues avec le sauvage Adario.
+Upon return to Amsterdam in 1703, he published his three most famous works: Nouveaux Voyages dans l’Amerique Septentrionale, Memoires de l’Amerique Septentrionale, and Supplement aux Voyages ou Dialogues avec le sauvage Adario.
 Nouveaux Voyages dans l’Amerique Septentrionale provides a thorough and detailed account of de Lahontan's life and stay in New France, while Memoires de l’Amerique Septentrionale describes his observations of geography, institutions, commerce as well as information about native tribes.
-Finally, Supplement aux Voyages ou Dialogues avec le sauvage Adario lambasts institutional Christianity by means of a dialogue between de Lahontan and a Huron Chief named Adario (The Rat).
+Finally, Supplement aux Voyages ou Dialogues avec le sauvage Adario lambasts institutional Christianity by means of a dialogue between de Lahontan and Kondiaronk, a Huron Chief who is referred to as Adario (The Rat) in the text.
 The author attempts to contrast the injustice of Christianity with the freedom and justice of native people.
+This book was fairly much read, and played a role in the growing demand for higher equality between rich and poor in France.

+Legacy

+A number of geographic features in Nevada's Humboldt River basin are named Lahontan in his honor, including the Lahontan Valley and the prehistoric lake it once held, Lake Lahontan.
+Additional features in the region are in turn named for the ancient lake, including the Lahontan Reservoir and the Lahontan cutthroat trout, a fish native to Nevada.

+Lahontan's New Voyages to North America is analyzed at length in the 2021 book The Dawn of Everything by David Graeber and David Wengrow.